gvwilson/sensibleadventures/cloudherd/new.md

 fierce and weary.

 The older cloudherds helped drag the worst of the injured onto the cloud, spacing the soldiers out to keep their weight balanced.
-As they were doing this, a soldier began arguing with Aft, pointing at a large tent standing a short distance away from the others.
+Meanwhile, a soldier began arguing with Aft, pointing at a large tent standing a short distance away from the others.
 Other soldiers joined in, until Aft was facing a half-circle of angry men.

 Finally he threw up his hands in surrender.
-Noxy couldn't hear what he said, but a dozen men broke away from the group and hurried as best they could toward the tent.
+Noxy couldn't hear what he said, but half a dozen men broke away from the group and hurried as best they could toward the tent.
 As their comrades climbed onto Pillow, Aft made sweeping motions with his arm and pointed at the outcrop.

 "No no no," Grappa Gas muttered.
 "You can take them all, lad, just get them loaded up and get out of there."